top of page

 • Graduate-Level Learning, Made Accessible: Led by Dr Kana - UCL-trained PhD in Psychology and board-certified in Lifestyle Medicine - this course delivers postgraduate-level content in clear, accessible language.
 Dr Kana also teaches on the Autism Postgraduate Course at Sheffield Hallam University and with the National Autistic Society (UK).

 • Supportive and Caring Environment: You will have direct access to Dr Kana throughout the 7-week course via live sessions and the online platform - to ask questions and share reflections.
-All live sessions are recorded.

 Course Details